scriptorum/spewnity/README.md

 *InputController* manages your inputs in one location.
 Gives you an event driven model for responding to events.

 *CallbackHelper* provides many support functions for testing your code, focused around callbacks.
-Keep counts of calls, fire events during awake, start, etc, log messages on callbacks, trigger callback from inspector, etc.
+Keep counts of calls, fire events during awake, start, log messages on callbacks, trigger callback from inspector, etc.

 *RepositionAttribute* lets your change the order of properties in the inspector.
 The named properties are pulled to the top.